Timeline of Today's Major Currencies. Even Bitcoin.

 Hong Kong Dollar to USD $0.13

-Russia: Click here for its official exchange rates from 1993.
+Russia: Click here for official exchange rates from 1993

 After the Russian Revolution in 1917, there were several issues of the Soviet Ruble:

-After the breakup of the Soviet Union in Dec 1991, starting with the fall of the Berlin wall in 1989 and the reunification of Germany in 1990, a new set of Russian ruble banknotes were issued in 1993 in the ratio of 1:1.
+After the breakup of the Soviet Union in Dec 1991, starting with the fall of the Berlin wall in 1989 and the reunification of Germany in 1990, Russian ruble banknotes in 1992 issued 1:1.

 China: Click here for its monthly exchange rates from 1960.
 Following World War 2, the gold yuan (worth about 30 US cents) was issued in Shanghai in August 1948 in exchange for 3 million wartime yuan.
 But with prices increasing 10-fold monthly, the People's Bank in Beijing, founded December 1948, issued their yuan, worth 100,000 of the Gold yuan.
 In 1955 a second yuan was issued, worth 10,000 of the first, at 40.65 US cents.